Balm Bench

 Illipe butter is a practical pick when a formula needs more body without leaning too hard on wax.
 It gives balms, salves, and beard products a firmer set, a slower melt, and a cleaner, less oily finish than many softer butters.
 That makes it useful when you want hold and structure, but still need the product to soften with hand or skin warmth.

 In the jar, it helps keep a blend tidy and less slump-prone.
-On skin or beard, it adds slip with a more polished drag than a fluffy, whipped feel.
+On skin or beard, it adds slip with a smooth spread with a little grip than a fluffy, whipped feel.
 Its scent is usually mild, especially in refined grades, so it tends to stay in the background unless you are working with a more characterful unrefined lot.

 For the Science Hippies